nakoyasha/luau-lsp/README.md

 ## Build From Source

+Compile luau-lsp from scratch by running:

 ```sh
 mkdir build && cd build
 cmake .. -DCMAKE_BUILD_TYPE=Release
 cmake --build . --target Luau.LanguageServer.CLI --config Release
 ```

+Then, add the build folder to your path (or move it to a folder that is already in the path), this will allow the extension to use your self-compiled build of luau-lsp.